Ulmus 'Clusius': Cultivation

 While 'Clusius' remains for sale in Europe, its planting where the disease remains prevalent cannot be recommended.
+In the UK, 'Clusius' is present in the National Elm Collection, Brighton and Hove, and in Edinburgh (two in Abbeyhill, opposite Holyrood Palace, and one in The Meadows).
+Six specimens were planted in front of the library, Keele University, Staffordshire, c.2010.
 'Clusius' featured in New Zealand government trials during the 1990s at the Hortresearch station, Palmerston North, but is not known to have been introduced to North America.

 Etymology

 The cultivar is named for Carolus Clusius, a Dutch naturalist of the Renaissance.